I was lying on the examination table, naked from the waist up.

 My daughter has taken a very strong interest in his work also and we sometimes even help people together now.

 And what about my love life, you might ask.
-Well, three years ago I met someone very special who certainly helped me to develop a totally different view of relationships and what is possible in that area.
+Well, two years after the surgery I met someone very special who certainly helped me to develop a totally different view of relationships and what is possible in that area.

 My old paradigm of what a relationship should look and feel like was completely smashed and reconstructed and is dramatically different now than before, in many ways much more free and liberated as well as deeper and more mystical.
 It was not always a smooth ride mind you, more of a roller-coaster!